AAIP Processing Time 2026: How Long Does Alberta PNP Take?

 The Work Permit Expiry Risk

 For AOS applicants, the 8–11 month provincial processing window is the biggest practical risk.
-If your work permit expires during assessment, your application can be declined — the AAIP requires a valid permit not just at submission, but at the time of assessment.
+If your work permit expires during assessment, your application can be declined — the AAIP requires a valid permit at application submission and at the time of assessment.

 The safest approach: apply for an IRCC work permit renewal well before your current permit expires, so you have a new valid permit while your AAIP application is in process.
 If you already hold a PGWP, check its expiry carefully before submitting your WEOI.